Dataenthusiast23/LITA-_CAPSTONE-_PROJECT_2/README.md

 5. Current Year Sales (by Month):

-February saw the highest sales, with 29K units.
+February saw the highest sales, with 299K.

-Sales declined in March (15K) and April (5K) but picked up again by June (148K) and July (174K).
+Sales declined in March (55K) and April (39K) but picked up again by June (148K) and August (174K).

 There is a significant fluctuation in monthly sales, which could reflect seasonality or marketing campaigns.

 6. Quantity Sold by Region:

-The East, North, South, and West regions all have similar quantities sold, each around 2,480 units.
+The East, North, South, and West regions all have similar quantities sold, each around 2,000 units.

-This even distribution contrasts with the revenue distribution, suggesting that sales in the West region generate higher revenue per unit sold compared to other regions.
+This even distribution contrasts with the revenue distribution, suggesting that sales in the South region generate higher revenue per unit sold compared to other regions.